karolrogozinski/imfomair_group24/state_notes.md

 * reqalts(new info) -> change new info fields, make a new suggestion, but a different restaurant.
 * I guess the user asks for alternative only after receiving a suggestion.
 So reqalts is useful only after suggestion state.
 But it can come anytime as the user can always be typing randomly.
 * speech act = affirm -> proceed current state.
 I am not sure we would receive any affirms.
 Since in the dialogues affirm usually comes after the system asks a question.
+* speech act = restart -> repeat the last response.
+Thats what is done in the dialog data.